Healthy Homes Assessment Eskdale

 Draught Stopping Eskdale

-Draughts can lead to lower temperatures in households.
-A humid home will cost more to heat, meaning wasting energy and incurring higher costs.
+Draughts can lead to dropping temperatures within households.
+A humid house is more expensive to heat, which means wasting money and energy.

-You don’t need to cover up gaps or holes in the building.
-For example, tiny gaps around doors and windows may be required to allow for movement within the structure when the home gets warmer and cooler, so that they can still be shut and opened, rather instead of being stuck.
-We will test all doors and windows in the Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the structure as the home gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
+We will examine the windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections